Application for Residencies

 In May of 2017, SAFTA opened our Writers Coop, a 10x10' dry cabin approximately 1/4 of a mile from the farmhouse.
 This tiny house is furnished with a single bed, a desk, a wood-burning stove, a deck that looks over the pasture and pond, as well as a personal detached outhouse.
 While the cabin has neither electricity nor running water, residents will have full access to the amenities at farmhouse as well as solitude from other residents to write in the rolling hills of East Tennessee.
 Check out pictures here.

 The Coop's accessibility is described as follows: approaching the Coop, and surrounding the Coop, the terrain consists of unsteady ground.
 The path to the Coop is clear and graveled, but may be hard to walk for some.
-You may drive to and from it, but your car should be equipped with four-wheel drive.
+You may drive to and from it, but your car should be equipped with four-wheel or all-wheel drive.
 To turn your car around to head back to the road, you must drive past it for a moment to an area of the path that is wide and cove-like to turn around easily.
 Coming into the coop, there is a single step to access the structure.
 The height of the roof is approximately 6'2".
 The outhouse is approximately 50 yards away.
 To get there and back, you must walk up and down a gravel walkway that is lit by small lights at night for your convenience.
-The outhouse itself is a small structure with a light on the inside for you to be able to see, there is also a flashlight if you happen to need extra lighting.
+The outhouse itself is a small structure with a light on the inside for you to be able to see; there is also a flashlight if you happen to need extra lighting.

 Cost and Fellowships